mira-merkell/ffge-avx2/README.md

 ffge-avx2 - fraction-free Gaussian elimination
 ==============================================

 Implement a SIMD version of FFGE.
-Benchmark agains FLINT.
+Benchmark against FLINT.

 This is repository is WIP 🚧.
 The vectorized version of FFGE is incomplete.